bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 }
 ```

-The per service configuration files will be different depending the the actual backend service.
+The per-service configuration files will be different depending on the actual backend service.
 This example is taken from my Home Assistant setup.
 Obviously, the domain name has to be changed but also this line might need a change:

 `set $backend_service backend_service;`

-It puts the name of the host where the service is reachable into a veriable.
+It puts the name of the host where the service is reachable into a variable.
 Since Nginx is running in the host network stack, you might want to point it to `localhost` or `127.0.0.1`.

 Please consult the documentation of the service you want to make available.